a-r-d/a-r-d.github.io/_posts/2020-12-04-testing-a-simple-buy-the-dip-alpaca-system-4-months-in.markdown

 So what is the simplest thing that can work and probably not go wrong?
 That's right - I decided on a "Buy The Dip" strategy.

 So here is was I did.
-I programmed a very simple lambda function (I used Serverless framework and deployed to ASW Lambda) that would place limit orders below the current price of a given stock when triggered.
+I programmed a very simple lambda function (I used Serverless framework and deployed to AWS Lambda) that would place limit orders below the current price of a given stock when triggered.

 ## The details: